Ubudu/IOS-SDK/README.md

   ![Framework list](/__media-files/images/ios_frameworks_list.png)

-3. Go to Your Target -> "Build Settings" tab -> "Other Linker Flags" and add the following flags: *-ObjC -all_load*
+3. In the project settings, go to `"General" -> "Your Target" -> "Build Settings" -> "Other Linker Flags"` and add the following flags: *-ObjC -all_load*

   ![Linker flag](/__media-files/images/ios_linker_flags.png)

-4. In your Info.plist add the "location" capability to the "Required background modes" section.
-In case you plan to use Maps or Passbook in your proximity aware app don't forget also to enable these capabilities.
-You can do this in the general settings of your project:
+4. In your *Info.plist* file add the **"location"** capability to the "Required background modes" section.
+If you plan to use Maps or Passbook in your proximity aware application you should enable the corresponding capabilities as well.
+The simplest way to do that is to go in the project settings and the in `"Capabilities" -> "Background Modes"`

   ![Capabilities](/__media-files/images/ios_capabilities.png)

 ## Starting and hooking to the Ubudu SDK

-To start the SDK use the following code:
+To start the SDK use the following code.
+Don't forget to replace the app namespace by the one you got in the back-office.

 ```objective-c
 NSError *error = nil;